 Join the staff at the Cuyahoga Valley Environmental Education Center as a fellow.
-This ten-month position gives you the opportunity to actively teach curriculum that meets Ohio’s state content standards for elementary, middle school, and high school education in science, math, language arts, social studies, and the fine arts.
+This ten-month position gives you the opportunity to actively teach the curriculum that meets Ohio’s state content standards for elementary, middle school, and high school education in science, math, language arts, social studies, and the fine arts.

 Work with groups of 10-15 students at a time and teach classes on environmental sustainability, watersheds, and the natural and cultural history of the Cuyahoga River Watershed.
 You will also participate in educational programs, teacher and parent preparation, and special events programming.